 Organisation of the paper.
-In Section 2 we provide more details on the Kervaire-Milnor invariant of immersed spheres, and give an alternative equivalent description in terms of $\pi_1$ -trivial immersed surfaces.
+In Section 2 we provide more details on the Kervaire-Milnor invariant of immersed spheres, and give an alternative equivalent description in terms of π_1 -trivial immersed surfaces.
 In Section 3 we explain how the Arf invariant arises in the Atiyah-Hirzebruch spectral sequence computation of spin bordism.
-In Section 4 we show Theorem 1.5 by comparing the Kervaire- Milnor invariant with the Arf invariant.
+In Section 4 we show Theorem 1.5 by comparing the Kervaire-Milnor invariant with the Arf invariant.

 Acknowledgments.
 We are grateful to the Max Planck Institute for Mathematics in Bonn, and to Rob Schneiderman and Arunima Ray for numerous useful conversations on the Kervaire-Milnor invariant.
-We also thank an anonymous referee for a detailed and thoughtful report.
-DK was partially funded by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.
-MP was partially supported by EPSRC New Investigator grant EP/T028335/2 and EPSRC New Horizons grant EP/V04821X/2.
+DK was funded by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.
+MP was partially supported by EPSRC New Investigator grant EP/T028335/1 and EPSRC New Horizons grant EP/V04821X/1.